 The Awards challenge photographers everywhere, amateur or professional, to explore and share the most astonishing imagery of those places which dominate our past.
 Entries will be judged on originality, composition and technical proficiency alongside the story behind the image and its historical impact.

-Find out how you can take part in the Historic Photographer of the Year Awards 2018.
+Find out how you can take part in this year's Historic Photographer of the Year Awards.

 HISTORY’S SHORT FILMMAKER OF THE YEAR

 As a TV channel, our passion is bringing history to life via the medium of moving images and so this year for the first time, HISTORY has its own category.